-Institutional Funding Consortium - using outcomes-based funding to properly align institutional funding with statewide priorities for higher education.
-Outcomes-based funding can be used to encourage programs and services focused on student success and to incentivize progress toward state-wide goals.
+Institutional Funding Consortium - employing outcomes-based funding to properly align institutional funding with statewide priorities for higher education.
+Outcomes-based funding can be used to encourage programs and services focused on student success and to incentivize progress toward statewide goals.
 However, designing appropriate outcomes metrics is critical to the success of these models.
 Any new funding model must be built around a set of shared principles embraced by institutions and aligned with goals and objectives of this plan.

-Communication Strategies Consortium - using communication strategies to create a culture in the state which places greater value on the personal and societal benefits that accrue from postsecondary education.
-Beyond just encouraging education, communication efforts must link education to the skills required by employers and to available jobs through a publicly available database.
+Communication Strategies Consortium - Focusing on ways to change the culture in the state to one that places greater value on the personal and societal benefits that accrue from postsecondary education.
+Beyond encouraging education, communication efforts must also link education to the skills required by employers and to available jobs through a publicly available database.
 For true culture change, these messages must extend from young (early grades) to old (adults).